jaeseung-lee-engineer/jaeseung-lee-engineer.github.io/README.md

 - Linked Slides — Navigation across slides
 - Slide Details — Quantitative metrics & notes
 - Annotation Toggle — Region highlighting (by Pathologists or AI software)

+## QuPath Workflow Continuity

+To support downstream pathology review beyond the browser-based viewer, the portal includes export features designed to preserve workflow continuity into QuPath.

+- SVS Source Download — downloads the original slide file so the same case can be opened directly in QuPath for follow-up review
+- QuPath Package Download — exports a handoff ZIP that includes `slide-info.json`, `roi.geojson`, `open_in_qupath.groovy`, `README.txt`, and `svs-url.txt`
+- ROI Handoff — preserves saved ROI geometry in image pixel coordinates so reviewer-selected regions can be recreated inside QuPath
+- Review Context Preservation — carries slide identifiers, case summary metadata, and source SVS link forward into the downstream analysis step

 ## IMS Integration